 Lesley is deeply grateful to her mum who taught her to read and love language before she began school.
 She also taught her to read music at a very early age.

-As a member of two reading groups and an early/founder member of three (soon to be four) writing groups, it's fair to say that writing is something she hasn't ever outgrown.
+As a member of two reading groups and an early/founder member of three writing groups, it's fair to say that writing is something she hasn't ever outgrown.

 Lesley has an author profile on Amazon.co.uk, and an account on Goodreads, as well as Facebook page for her own authoring and for Scott Martin Productions.
-Her own author website is at http://www.lesleyathertonauthorblog.com.
+Her blog (under the name of Meredith Schumann) can be found at https://meredithschumann.blog/

 Lesley Atherton's output with Scott Martin Productions is extensive, largely because Scott Martin Productions is Lesley's baby!